learn-co-curriculum/python-p4-deploying-flask-api-to-render/README.md

 `PYTHON_VERSION` is `3.8.13`.

-`DATABASE_URI` is the External Database URL from your PostgreSQL database.
+`DATABASE_URI` is the **Internal Database URL** from your PostgreSQL database (not External Database URL).
 Don't forget to change the protocol to `postgresql` and the database name to `bird_app_db`!

 ![change render environment variables](https://curriculum-content.s3.amazonaws.com/6130/deploy_flask_app/envir_vars.png)

+NOTE: If your database instance and web service are in different regions, you may need to use the External Database URL for the connection.

 Scroll to the bottom of the page and click the "Create Web Service" button.
 It may take a few minutes to build and deploy your application.